techieeliot/gcc-web-design-co/src/content/blog/framer-motion-animations.md

 ## Conclusion

 Framer Motion gives you the tools to animate your React applications with the subtlety of nature—adding movement that feels organic and engaging.
-Whether you're drawing users' attention or injecting life into a static screen, let your animations be as thoughtful and fluid as the growth of a blueberry orchard.
+Whether you're drawing users' attention or injecting life into a static screen, let your animations give your reader's a more engaging experience.

 Happy animating!